jammycakes-ukpds/packer.openvpn/README.md

-Packer template to create an AMI used by all web nodes.
+Packer template to create an OpenVPN AMI
 =============

 ###Provisioning